+Eric Ries defined the pivot in The Lean Startup as "a structured course correction designed to test a new fundamental hypothesis."
 Slack started as a video game company called Tiny Speck.
 The game failed.
 The internal chat tool they built to coordinate development became a $27.7 billion acquisition by Salesforce.
 YouTube started as a video dating site.
 Twitter started as a podcasting platform called Odeo.

 These are the stories we celebrate.
-But for every successful pivot, there are hundreds of teams that pivoted into oblivion — and hundreds more that quit too early on something that would have worked with six more months of iteration.
+But for every successful pivot, there are hundreds of teams that pivoted into oblivion.
+And hundreds more that quit too early on something that would have worked with six more months of iteration.

 The question is not whether to pivot.
 The question is how to know when.

-Why Most Teams Get This Wrong
+Why Do Most Teams Get the Pivot Decision Wrong?

 The sunk cost trap